NiekD/pilight-addons/functions/README.md

 ```
 Maybe this needs some explanation.
-The webswitch is activated once a minute by the first rule and calls a webservice that returns the state of the watering system as a list of key=value pairs as its response variable.
-The second rule extracts those values using the LOOKUP function and puts them into a label.
+The webswitch is used here as atrigger.
+It is switched to running once a minute by the first rule and calls a webservice that returns the state of the watering system as a list of key=value pairs as its response variable.
+Because the on_success value will never match the actual response, the webswitch always returns to the stopped state when the request finishes.

+The second rule extracts values from the response, using the LOOKUP function and puts them into a label.
 In some cases the retreived value is translated also using LOOKUP (see the nested LOOKUP functions) and the "translate" label.

 ## Using label value in rules
 Normally it is impossible to use the label value of a generic_label device in your rules, because the label can be both a number or a string.
 That makes a rule with this fail: